New York's 84th State Assembly district

 New York's 84th State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Amanda Septimo since 2021.
 She succeeded Carmen Arroyo, following her removal from the ballot due to petitioning fraud.

 Geography

+2020s

 District 84 is in the South Bronx.
-It includes the neighborhoods of Mott Haven, Concourse and portions of Highbridge.
-Yankee Stadium is located in this district.
+It includes most (or all) of the neighborhoods of Mott Haven and Hunts Point and portions of Concourse, Highbridge, Melrose and Longwood.
+Yankee Stadium and Hunts Point Cooperative Market, the world's largest food distrubtion center, are located in this district.

+The district overlaps (partially) with New York's 14th and 15th congressional districts, as well as the 29th and 32nd districts of the New York State Senate and the 8th, 16th, and 17th districts of the New York City Council.

+2010s

+District 84 is in the South Bronx.
+It includes most (or all) of the neighborhoods of Mott Haven and Hunts Point, and portions of Concourse and Longwood.